-Kissed by someone with HIV — infected?
+Kissed by someone with HIV — Infected?

-Originally Published: November 1, 1993 - Last Updated / Reviewed On: December 29, 2011
+Originally Published: November 1, 1993 - Last Updated / Reviewed On: May 29, 2015

 Although this may sound like a really silly question coming from a graduate student, it's something I need to find out.
 A couple of weeks ago I was at a party.
-A "gay" friend of my came over to me and kissed me near my mouth.
+A "gay" friend of mine came over to me and kissed me near my mouth.
 As it turns out, this person was recently diagnosed as having the AIDS virus.
 Now, I am completely paranoid.
 I am a monogamous, as well as an incredibly responsible individual.
 Please let me know if I need to be "tested," or if I am worrying in vain.
 I hope you take the time to answer this question, because I am sure there are plenty of people who share the same concern.

 Is it the Kiss of Death?

 Based on the type of contact you've described, your friend's show of affection is nothing to worry about, nor do you need to get tested for HIV.
 Think about how rampant the virus would be if it could be transmitted by kissing, sharing glasses, utensils, or toothbrushes.
 It takes an infected person's bodily fluids (not including saliva or sweat) to make contact with your mucous membranes to potentially transmit HIV (the virus that causes AIDS).
 No cases of HIV transmitted by closed-mouth kissing alone have been reported.
 It's good to note that the reason a peck on the cheek doesn't really pose a risk is because the concentration of HIV in saliva is far too low (one caveat: very rarely has open-mouth or "French" kissing been successful in the transmission of the virus — which is believed to be due to contact with infected blood from cuts in the mouth, not saliva).

 Here are the ONLY ways you can get HIV:

 - By infected blood, semen, or vaginal or cervical secretions coming into contact with mucous membranes or an open wound